jpbourgeon/pouchdb-nextjs-router/README.md

 ## Contributing

 Pull requests are welcome.

-For major changes, please open an issue first to discuss what you would like to change.
+- For major changes, please open an issue first to discuss what you would like to change.
+- Your pull request name must respect the [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) syntax.
-Please make sure that the package still passes the latest full pouchdb test suite before submitting.
+- Your pull request must pass the latest full pouchdb test suite.

 ## License